probonopd/previous/trunk/readme.previous.txt

  ---------------

 - Un-emulated hardware may cause problems when attempted to being used.
+- NeXTdimension emulation does not work on hosts with big endian byte order.
 - The MO drive causes slow downs and hangs when both drives are connected, but only one disk is inserted.
 This is no emulation issue but a bug in NeXTstep.
-- The MO drives do not work if variable CPU speed mode is enabled.
-Therefore this mode is automatically disabled, if an MO drive is connected.
-- DSP sound has timing related issues.
-DSPmusic under NeXTstep 0.9 sometimes produces bad audio or hangs in variable speed mode.
+- DSP sound has timing related issues. playscore under NeXTstep 0.9 sometimes produces bad audio in variable speed mode.
 ScorePlayer under NeXTstep 2.x produces distorted sound in normal CPU mode.
 - Shortcuts do not work properly or overlap with host commands on some platforms.
 - CPU timings are not correct.
 You may experience performance differences compared to real hardware.
-- Some 68882 FPU functions are emulated inaccurately due to missing SoftFloat implementations.
-Results may vary between different host system platforms.
-- Floating point overflow and underflow may cause wrong results on 68040 due to incomplete 68040 FRESTORE emulation.
-- Starting sound output or sound input may cause short lags in emulation.
-This is most likely caused by SDL or host audio hardware and drivers.
+- 68882 transcendental FPU instructions produce results identical to 68040 FPSP.
+  The results are slightly different from real 68882 results.
+- Changing network connection settings while a guest system is running sometimes causes permanently lost connections, especially under NeXTstep 2.2.